Research

 Does donanemab work?

-Donanemab was able to slow the rate at which memory and thinking deteriorate by over 20%.
-The evidence from, taken from a trial called TRAILBLAZER ALZ2, showed that the earlier in the disease the treatment was given, the greater the benefit.
-So, for people who came into the trial with fewer Alzheimer’s symptoms, there was greater extension of memory and thinking ability.
+Donanemab slowed how fast memory and thinking get worse by more than 20%.
+The evidence from a trial called TRAILBLAZER ALZ2 showed that the earlier in the disease the treatment was given, the greater the benefit.
+This meant that there was more slowing in memory and thinking decline in people with fewer changes in their brains associated with Alzheimer’s disease at the start of the trial.

 People taking donanemab had a 40% reduction in the decline of their ability to carry out daily activities, such as managing finances, driving and carrying out hobbies.